Using Workspace

 ### What recipients cannot do

-* Edit the original workspace
+* Edit the original conversation

 * See updates added to the original conversation after the link was created